 Digital Patient and Business Solutions

-2020 has been the year of digital tools, and not just to combat a pandemic and ensure the continuation of patient care.
+Not only has 2020 has been the year of digital tools, but it has been filled with many healthcare innovations to combat a pandemic and ensure the continuation of patient care.
 A lot of tech solutions gaining traction allow both patients and healthcare businesses at a chaotic time.

 Some medical centers adopted text-based virtual check-in systems to streamline communication and support social distancing to encourage patient appointments.
 Large pharmacy chains have started to invest more heavily in online prescriptions and shopping.
 In Q1 of 2020, CVS Pharmacy saw a 1,000% increase in digital orders alone.
 A range of coronavirus-related mobile apps has also become popular for symptom tracking, contact tracing, and quarantine tips.